novadeviator/4K-BPM-SCLork/README.md

 Now all clocks of all laptops should be in tight sync and the SC patch can be evaluated.
 It is recommended that it is evaluated just before the performance.
+The idea behind is that this:

+    v = Main.elapsedTime.ceil;
+    t = TempoClock(1, 0, v);
+    t.schedAbs(0, .....

+will start all oscilations exaclty at the start of the full second.
+Since all frequencies of pulses are derivatives of 1Hz, this should  keep everything in sync.
 To test the sync, all laptops should play "~white2", which is a short click at frequency 1Hz.